ch-xedt/SimpleScriptInterpreter/README.md

 ### **USER-INPUT :**

-By using the `in` - function you can get user inputs
+By using the `in` - function you can get user inputs.

 ```
 let user_name = "";